vippsas/vipps-qr-api/vipps-qr-api.md

 The QR code, when scanned from native camera or the Vipps scanner, will take the customer straight to webpage.
 These QRs doesnt require the Vipps app to be installed.

 ## Creation of merchant redirect QR
-To create a merchantRedirect QR, make a HTTP POST to:
+To create a merchantRedirect QR, make a HTTPS POST to:
 [`POST:/qr/v1/merchantRedirect`](https://vippsas.github.io/vipps-qr-api/redoc.html#operation/CreateMerchantRedirectQr)

 An example body like this: